Area CoordinatorEmployer Website: http://apply.interfolio.com/99477

 - Support the activities sponsored by the Dean of Student Affairs Office and Student Services staff.
 Participate in various committees created and supported by the Dean of Student Affairs Office.

-- Interpret, support, and communicate the goals and policies of the Office of Housing and Residence Life, Dean of Student Affairs Office, and Bard College to students, parents, and other constituents.
+- Interpret, support, and communicate the goals and policies of the Office of Residence Life and Housing, Dean of Student Affairs Office, and Bard College to students, parents, and other constituents.

 - Submit an end-of-semester and end-of-year report reviewing events and outlining accomplishments and goals throughout the semester.

-Bard College is an equal opportunity employer and we welcome applications from those who will contribute to our diversity.
+Bard College is an equal opportunity employer and we welcome applications from those who contribute to our diversity.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, mental, or physical disability, age, sexual orientation, gender identity, national origin, familial status, veteran status, or genetic information.